 What it does

-Note that slurs, phrase markings, and hairpin crescendos should be entered with the Smart Shape tool.
+Important note: Slurs, phrase markings, and hairpin crescendos should be entered with the Smart Shape tool.

 - Use _ Category Fonts.
 Check this box to use the font, size, and style defined for this category.
 Fonts for each category can be defined in the Category Designer dialog box.
 Uncheck this box to display additional font, size, and style options that allow you to define these settings for this specific expression only (see Expression Designer-Positioning).

 - Insert Note.
 Click this button and choose an option from the list to add the note character of a metronome marking.
 The note character is added in the Number Font.
 Note that you can automatically assign metronome markings for playback by checking Match Playback to Metronome Marking Text under the Expression Designer-Playback tab.

 - Font.
 Use this drop-down menu to switch between entering text and musical symbols.
 The text and music font can be defined for each category of expressions.
 The text and/or music font for a category can be changed in the Category Designer dialog box.
 Uncheck Use Category Fonts to display additional font options that you can use to apply to this particular expression (independent from the category).

 the expression from printing.
 Hidden expressions will continue to display on-screen at the Hidden Object Shading percentage specified in Preferences-View.

 Shape • Edit.
 If you want your expression framed by a geometric

 enclosure, click this drop-down menu to choose the desired shape.
 Click